Deer Season Permits

 Permit hunting seasons play a major role in Fish and Wildlife’s deer management program.
 The three permit seasons provide a means to control hunting pressure, and thereby the harvest, in each deer management zone to meet specific deer management objectives.
 With the additional harvest and recreational opportunity these seasons provide, an additional fee is charged for each permit.

-Farmer deer permit information is detailed in the Farmer Hunting Information section beginning under Farmer Hunting & Permit Information.
+Farmer deer permit information is detailed in the Farmer Hunting Information section beginning on Farmer Hunting & Permit Information.
 Farmers purchasing non-farmer permits should also read this deer season permit section, below.

-For application and purchasing procedures, see Permits for Hunters and Trappers under License Information.
+For application and purchasing procedures, see Permits for Hunters and Trappers, License Information.

 - A permit is required to hunt during the Permit Bow, Permit Muzzleloader and Permit Shotgun deer seasons.

 - The zone-specific deer permit is valid only for hunting antlerless deer.
 To take an antlered buck during any permit season, hunters must purchase one Antlered Buck Permit.
 An Antlered Buck Permit is not zone-specific but is valid only when used in conjunction with a zone-specific deer permit.

 - Hunters are still limited to purchasing one Antlered Buck Permit per permit season (i.e., one Antlered Buck Bow Permit, one Antlered Buck Shotgun Permit and one Antlered Buck Muzzleloader Permit).
 Buck permits are valid in any zone for which the hunter has a valid antlerless zone-specific permit.